-This is a survey course that looks at both contemporary American literature, and world literature.
+This is a course in contemporary American literature focusing on primarily fiction.
+The novel will be the focus of the first semester, and poetry and drama will be the focus of the second semester.
 Students will be expected to read (outside of class) selected short stories and novels.
-Second semester drama will include a minimum of one Shakespearean play.
-Writing will be stressed the entire year, beginning with reader response journals and building to a critical analysis essay.
+Poetry will include various pieces from several movements of contemporary poetry.
+Writing will be stressed the entire year, and critical analysis essays will be featured.
 Students will also do a variety of oral presentations and speeches throughout the year.
 Evaluations will be both written and oral, depending on the subject matter being tested.